tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/DataCaching.md

 ```

 - `key` is the entry key
-- `factory` is the method to be executed if the data is not available in the cache
+- `factory` is the callback function to be executed if the data is not available in the cache
 - `options` is options for the cache entry about expiration, etc
 - `tags` is a collection of string tags to associate with this cache entry.